Today, misconceptions about AI are spreading like wildfire.

 So, those were 10 Misconceptions about AI we did our best to shed light on.
 We hope you found them as intriguing as we did.

 Now that you know the truth, feel free to go ahead and spread the word.
-Well, in case you’re still thirsty for more AI insights, follow the link to this amazing essay about Artificial Intelligence and Ethics, written by our scholarship program winner Gloria Yu.
+And if you’re still thirsty for AI insights, follow the link to this amazing essay about Artificial Intelligence and Ethics, written by our scholarship program winner Gloria Yu, and take our AI Applications for Business Success course.